nramadan/popularCommands/README.md

       </analyzer>
 </fieldType>

-# 4-b) Assign fieldType to stateCommands indexed fields
+# 4 b) Assign fieldType to stateCommands indexed fields
   <field name="command" type="text_gen_lower_case"/>
   <field name="speaker" type="text_gen_lower_case"/>
   <field name="state" type="text_gen_lower_case"/>

+# The actually managed-schema with all these changes above is in the repository.
+Just copy it over.

-# 4) Run the commandApp Spring Boot Application
+# 5) Run the commandApp Spring Boot Application

 One option is to Import the application maven project into eclipse and run it as followings: